Pantyhose: History

 Up until this time, there was little reason for women outside show business to wear "panty hose", as the longer hemlines allowed for the use of over-the-knee stockings secured with a garter belt.
-Nonetheless, during the 1960s, improved textile manufacturing processes made pantyhose increasingly more affordable, while man-made textiles such as spandex (or elastane) made them more comfortable and durable.
+Nonetheless, during the 1960s, improved textile manufacturing processes made pantyhose increasingly more affordable, while human-made textiles such as spandex (or elastane) made them more comfortable and durable.
 The advent of the fashionable miniskirt, which exposed the legs to well above the knee, made pantyhose a necessity to many women.
 In 1970, U.S. sales of pantyhose exceeded stockings for the first time, and it has remained so ever since.
 Pantyhose became a wardrobe staple throughout the 1970s and 1980s.

 From 1995 a steady decline began, leveling off in 2006 with U.S. sales less than half of what they had once been.
 This decline has been attributed to bare legs in fashion, changes in workplace dress code, and the increased popularity of trousers.

 While sales of traditional styles did not recover, the 2000s saw the rise of other specific styles.
 Fishnet hose, patterns and colors, opaque tights, low-rise pantyhose, footless shapewear, and pantyhose for men (playfully referred to as "mantyhose") all experienced increased sales.
 In the 2010s, an increasing popularity for form-fitting opaque leggings paired with casual dress (and even some officewear) supplanted the fashion role previously held by pantyhose, although pantyhose remain popular as part of formalwear.